thilinimfdo/election-analysis/README.md

       Diana DeGette: 73.8% (272,892)
       Raymon Anthony Doane: 3.1% (11,606)

-    - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+    - Candidate won the election, their vote count, and their percentage of the total votes/
       Winner: Diana DeGette
       Winning Vote Count: 272,892
       Winning Percentage: 73.8%

+Business Proposal

+The given code do not rely on any harded coded county and candidate values hence, as long as any election follows the format given in the election_results.csv code can automatically retrieve all the necessary results and produce the above mentioned key results.